Spherical inspirals of spinning bodies into Kerr black holes: Flux-driven inspirals

 According to Refs \cite{Isoyama:2018sib,Grant:2024ivt} the flux of the radial action is

 where $n$ is the harmonic number of the radial motion.
-This behaves as $\order{e^2}$ (for small $e$, the leading term comes from $n=\pm 1$, where $C^\pm_{lmnk} = \order{e^n}$).
-This holds also for a spinning secondary in the fixed turning points framework.
+This behaves as $\order{e^2}$ (for small $e$, the leading term comes from $n=\pm 1$, where $C^\pm_{lmnk} = \order{e^\abs{n}}$, \textbf{which is derived from the properties of Fourier expansion of the trajectory \cite{Fujita:2009bp} and its subsequent use in Bessel type formulas in the amplitude integrals \cite{peters1964gravitational,Drasco:2006,Sago:2015}}).
+This holds also for a spinning secondary in the fixed turning points framework \textbf{since the integral in Eq.~(54) of \cite{Skoupy:2023} and the trajectory from \cite{Drummond:2022xej,Drummond:2022efc} have the same structure regarding exponential terms and trajectory dependence}.
 If we can show that $J_r = \order{e^2}$, then $\dot{e} = \order{e}$ and near-spherical orbits stay near-spherical.
 The desired behavior of the geodesic part $J_{r\text{g}}$ can be simply verified by changing the integration variable in Eq.~(20) of \cite{Schmidt:2002} to $\chi_r$ from Eq.~\eqref{eq:r_param}.
 On the other hand, the linear-in-spin part of the radial action with fixed turning points can be calculated from the linear part of the radial action with fixed constants of motion as